aj-m/dBittorrent/README.md

 ##Building

 Honestly I'm flying by the seat of my pants here.
-My `include` directory links to `/usr/include`.
-If you're on Windows, it should
-point to whatever directory you've got for storing headers, or you should tweak
-`Makefile` yourself.
+If you're on Windows, you may need to tweak `Makefile` to play nice with your includes.
 Once that's sorted, `make` in the project root and hope it doesn't explode.

 ##Caveats